SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

 The recommended approach for configuring a event broker is using [Solace PubSub+ Manager](https://docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm), Solace's browser-based administration console packaged with the Solace PubSub+ event broker.
 This document uses CLI as the reference to remain concise - look for related settings if using Solace PubSub+ Manager.

 For more details related to event broker CLI see [Solace-CLI](https://docs.solace.com/Solace-CLI/Using-Solace-CLI.htm).
 Wherever possible, default values will be used to minimize the required configuration.
 The CLI commands listed also assume that the CLI user has a Global Access Level set to Admin.
-For details on CLI access levels please see [User Authentication and Authorization](https://docs.solace.com/Features/Mgmt-User-Authenticate-Authorize.htm).
+For details on CLI access levels please see [CLI User Access Levels](https://docs.solace.com/Configuring-and-Managing/CLI-User-Access-Levels.htm).

 #### Creating a Message VPN